-For purposes of Schedule M-3, references to the classification of an entity (for example, as a corporation, a partnership, or a trust) are references to the treatment of the entity for U.S. federal income tax purposes.
-An entity that generally is disregarded as separate from its owner for U.S. federal income tax purposes (disregarded entity) must not be separately reported on Schedule M-3 except, if required, on Part I, line 7.
+For purposes of Schedule M-3, references to the classification of an entity (for example, as a corporation, a partnership, or a trust) are references to the treatment of the entity for U.S. income tax purposes.
+An entity that generally is disregarded as separate from its owner for U.S. income tax purposes (disregarded entity) must not be separately reported on Schedule M-3 except, if required, on Part I, line 7a or line 7b.
 On Schedule M-3, Parts II and III, any item of income, gain, loss, deduction, or credit of a disregarded entity must be reported as an item of its owner.
-In particular, the income or loss of a disregarded entity must not be reported on Part II, lines 7, 8, or 9 as a separate partnership or other pass-through.
-The financial statement income or loss of a disregarded entity is included on Part I, line 7, if and only if its financial statement income or loss is included on Part I, line 11, but not on Part I, line 4.
+In particular, the income or loss of a disregarded entity must not be reported on Part II, lines 7, 8, or 9 as from a separate partnership or other pass-through.
+The financial statement income or loss of a disregarded entity other than a qualified subchapter S subsidiary (QSub) is included on Part I, line 7a, if and only if its financial statement income or loss is included on Part I, line 11, but not on Part I, line 4.
+The financial statement income or loss of a QSub is included on Part I, line 7b, if and only if its financial statement income or loss is included on Part I, line 11, but not on Part I, line 4.

-This section also applies to Qualified Subchapter S Subsidiaries (QSubs).
+Qualified Subchapter S Subsidiaries (QSubs).
 Since a QSub is a disregarded entity, for purposes of Schedule M-3, Schedule L, and the tax return in general, the subsidiary is deemed to have liquidated into the parent S corporation.
-As such, all QSubs are treated as divisions of the S corporation parent and they must not be separately reported on Schedule M-3 except, if required, on Part I, line 7.
+As such, all QSubs are treated as divisions of the S corporation parent and they must not be separately reported on Schedule M-3 except, if required, on Part I, line 7h